 Grade & Terrain

-- Accommodation in small rural hotels and hostels with en-suite W/C.
+- 8 nights accommodation in small rural hotels and hostels with en-suite W/C.

 - Camino guide book.